GGwpAiushtha/Advent-of-Frontend/2021/js/day13/README.md

 You can use as many (or as few) tools, libraries, and frameworks as you'd like.
 If you're trying to learn something new, this would be a great way to push yourself.

-# Users should be able to:
+**Users should be able to:**

 - Click on a point on the image, that triggers the modal
 - Click on the x within the modal to close the modal

-# Need some support on this challenge?
+## **Need some support on this challenge?**

-- Upgrade to the [Solution Tier](https://www.adventofjs.com/).
-You'll get a video explanation from James.
+- Upgrade to the [Solution Tier](http://adventofcss.com).
+You'll get a video explanation from Amy.
 - Join the [Learn Build Teach Discord](http://learnbuildteach.com) community.
 We have a separate channel set up specifically for the Advent of JavaScript.

-# Getting Started
+# **Getting Started**

-1. To get started, [download the zip file](https://store.selfteach.me/products/home).
-This includes all the project assets you need to get started: HTML, CSS, images, and fonts.
+1. To get started, download the files.
+They includes all the project assets you need to get started: Figma file, images, and a style guide.
 2. Take a look around.
 Look at the project's Figma file.
 This is a great way to see how the pieces and parts should look within the browser.
-3. Open the project's `README.md` file.
-It has additional information on how the project is structured.
-4. Customize your project/file architecture to your liking.
+3. Customize your project/file architecture to your liking.
-5. Happy coding!
+4. Happy coding!
-6. Once you're finished, share your work using **#adventofjs**
+5. Once you're finished, share your work using **#adventofjs**

 # Taking your Project to the Next Level